-One of the things that marvels me about America, the continent, is that for the most part we are all young nations, some more stable and prosperous than others, but we all have one thing in common: short memory.
-This is well illustrated in Dominican society as our inability to bear long grudges.
+We're not from around here.
+Kipes are proof.
+One of the things that marvel me about the Americas is, that for the most part, we are all young nations, some more stable and prosperous than others, but we all have one thing in common: a short memory.
+This is well illustrated in Dominican society by our inability to bear long grudges.

-Nations round the world are still fighting wars, with words or with arms, that started so many generations ago that in some cases nobody remembers how it all started.
+Nations around the world are still fighting wars, with words or with weapons, that started so many generations ago that in some cases nobody remembers how it all began.
 In contrast, the Dominican Republic consists of people who arrived from many continents, all amalgamated into one.
 We are, after all, a nation of people who all came from somewhere else: Taínos, Africans, Europeans, Asians.
 They came in waves, each giving us bits and pieces of their culture to make what is today the Dominican Republic.

-Quipes, or kipes – I’ve found both spellings – are a Dominicanized version of the Lebanese kibbeh, brought to our shores by a wave of Middle Eastern immigrants that arrived in the Dominican Republic at the end of the 19th century.
+Kipes, or Quipes, are a Dominicanized version of the Lebanese kibbeh.
+They were brought to our shores by a wave of Middle Eastern immigrants that arrived in the Dominican Republic at the end of the 19th century.

-Next to the recipe for Dominican Cake this is the recipe that seems to give people the most trouble, and like that other recipe this one started as a simple set of instructions, but still many readers seem to struggle with it, so I guess it’s time to expand this recipe to add more details that will help beginners get a good result at the first try.
-The most important thing to remember is to read the recipe carefully, and follow the instructions to a T. If you already know what you are doing then by all means stray from the instructions as these steps are just what I've found to work for me.
+The most important thing to remember is to read the recipe carefully, and follow the instructions to a T. If you already know what you're doing then, by all means, stray from the instructions as these steps are just what I've found to work for me.